Incentivizing Quality Text Generation via Statistical Contracts: Problem Setting: Contract Design for Text Generation

 \subsection{Designing the contract (principal's perspective)}

-We assume throughout that the principal seeks to obtain text generated from the model $g_n$, the most advanced model with the (strictly) highest associated cost $c_n>c_{n-1}$.
-We refer to $g_n$ as the \emph{target action}, i.e.~the action which the principal wishes to incentivize. \footnote{For high-stake tasks such as summarizing medical information, it makes sense to target the most advanced model.
-In other cases, assuming a target action serves as a stepping stone towards the final contract design: the principal enumerates over different target actions and ultimately chooses the ``best'' among the resulting designs.} Taking the role of the principal, our goal is now to design the ``best'' contract $t^*$ that incentivizes the agent to generate responses using the target model $g_n$.
+We assume that the principal seeks to obtain text generated by the model $g_n\in\Generators$, the most advanced model with the (strictly) highest associated cost $c_n>c_{n-1}$.
+We refer to $g_n$ as the \emph{target action}, i.e.~the action which the principal wishes to incentivize.
+Taking the role of the principal, our goal is to design the ``best'' contract $t^*$ that incentivizes the agent to generate responses using the target model $g_n$.
 This is formalized by the following optimization problem: